The Ultimate Fendi Buying Guide: Prices, Quality, and Authenticity Tips

 Actress Amber Heard wearing a Fendi suit arrives at the 2020 Film Independent Spirit Awards Actress Amber Heard wearing a Fendi suit at the 2020 Film Independent Spirit Awards at the pier in Santa Monica, California, on February 8, 2020 (Credit: Avalon / WENN)

-The luxury house is currently owned by LVMH Moët Hennessy Louis Vuitton but has a distinct style that separates Fendi from other designer brands.
+LVMH Moët Hennessy Louis Vuitton currently owns the luxury house, but it has a distinct style that sets Fendi apart from other designer brands.

 The allure of designer goods is based on their high quality, craftsmanship, and enduring appeal, but the rise of counterfeit products is a growing concern in the fashion industry.

-Counterfeit items are becoming increasingly popular, with Gen-Zers and affluent individuals seeking good fakes as an affordable alternative.
-Counterfeit goods are a lucrative business, estimated at nearly $464 billion in 2019.
+Counterfeit items are becoming increasingly popular, with Gen Zers and affluent individuals seeking high-quality fakes as an affordable alternative.
+Counterfeit goods are a lucrative business, estimated to be worth from $500 billion to $2 trillion globally in 2024.

 Fendi products are best bought at Fendi’s physical outlets and stores.
 Since the brand is selling them, you can be sure that they’re 100% genuine and that you can expect the best possible quality from their bags, shoes, and belts.